 Info

-How much does laser cutting cost?
+What does laser cutting cost?

-What determines the costs of laser cutting?
+What determines the cost of laser cutting?

-Simplicity/complexity of the design
+Simplicity/complexity of design

 Material